 By Marilyne Njuraita, Communications Intern, Together for Girls

-From June 30-July 2, the Generation Equality Forum took place in Paris with more than 50,000 people coming together virtually to advocate for equality.
-The forum, convened by UN Women and co-hosted by the governments of France and Mexico in close partnership with civil society and youth activists, launched a collective call to accelerate action for gender equality.
 Since the adoption of the Beijing Declaration and Platform for Action by 189 countries, important strides have been made toward achieving gender equality, but much more work needs to be done.
 The setbacks that women and girls face around the world as a result of the COVID-19 pandemic make this call to action even more urgent.
-The Generation Equality Forum responded to this need with bold, concrete commitments and actions for gender equality.
+We know that girls will continue to organize and use their collective voices to ensure that the promises of the Generation Equality Forum are delivered to real effect for girls worldwide.